pulumi/compliance-policies/README.md

 # Pulumi Policies

-This repository contains a growing set of Pulumi policies to validate your infrastructure using Policy-as-Code.
+This repository contains a growing set of premium policies to validate your infrastructure using Policy-as-Code.

 ## Current project state

-The project is currently in a `alpha` state and is subject to potentially breaking changes.
-However, feedback and suggestions are most welcome to help shape how this product will look like.
+The project is currently in an `alpha` state and is subject to breaking changes.
+However, feedback and suggestions are welcome to help shape how this product will look like.

 ## Policies

-The [`policies/docs/`](policies/docs/) folder contains all individual policies for each supported provider and the corresponding unit tests.

-A Policy contains specific logic you would like to enforce.
-For example, you may want to prevent the creation of public, world-readable storage objects. (e.g. on AWS S3, Azure BlobStore, etc.) or prevent the creation of a virtual machine without the proper security groups in-place.

-For more information, see our [documentation](https://www.pulumi.com/docs/guides/crossguard/core-concepts/#policy).
+Folders named `vendor-*` contain individual policies for each supported vendor.
+Each vendor may contain one or more Pulumi provider.

+Read more about adding new policies in [`docs/policies/`](docs/policies/) and in the official [documentation](https://www.pulumi.com/docs/guides/crossguard/core-concepts/#policy).

 ## Policy packs

-The [`policy-packs/`](policy-packs/) folder contains the policies assembled into Policy packs.
+The [`policy-packs/`](policy-packs/) folder contains groups of policies assembled into Policy Packs.

-A Policy Pack can contain one or more policies to enforce.
-Packs provide a way to group together similar policies.
-For example, you may decide to have one pack with AWS policies and another with Kubernetes-specific policies.
-That being said, there are no restrictions on which policies you combine within a pack, and you should pack them however makes sense for your organization.

-For more information, see our [documentation](https://www.pulumi.com/docs/guides/crossguard/core-concepts/#policy-pack).
+Read more about creating new Policy Packs in [`docs/policy-packs/`](docs/policy-packs/) and in the official [documentation](https://www.pulumi.com/docs/guides/crossguard/core-concepts/#policy-pack).